andraus/phd_thesis_markdown/README.md

 # Model for thesis or dissertations of Unicamp

-This project is a fork of (https://github.com/tompollard/phd_thesis_markdown), which I'm very thankful for.
+This project is a fork from https://github.com/tompollard/phd_thesis_markdown, which I'm very thankful for.

 It was heavily modified to incorporate Unicamp's front-matter requirements, and my own preferences.